KilimoGuard/kilimoGuard_Backend/CONTRIBUTING.md

 5. **Testing and Releases:**
    - Regularly test the `develop` branch.
-   - For a new release, create a release branch: `release/v1.0`.
+   - For a new release, create a release branch: `release/v1.0` from `develop`.
    - Perform final testing and bug fixing on the release branch before merging into `main`.

 6. **Hotfixes:**